 - 1. Notice the Elliot debate records show 5 (counting Rhode Island) of the states voting for no direct taxes under any conditions - 2.
-Notice the state ratification documents show only 4 (counting Rhode Island with no poll or no capitation tax) of the states voting for no direct taxes under any conditions - 3.
-7 states voted no direct taxes except certain exceptions for emergency situations - 4.
+Notice the state ratification documents show only 4 (counting Rhode Island

+- 3. 7 states voted no direct taxes except certain exceptions for emergency situations - 4.
 Notice this overwhelming resistance and limitations to the direct tax completely left out of the constitutional wording - 1.
 "Art.
-I. Section 2, Clause 3 "Representatives and direct Taxes shall be apportioned among the several States ...." - 5.
+I. Section 2, Clause 3 "Representatives and direct Taxes shall be apportioned among the several States" - 5.
 Why were 10 of the 13 states debated and ratified restrictions to a direct tax omitted from the Constitution?